uclahs-cds/package-ApplyPolygenicScore/README.md

     ApplyPolygenicScore comes with several plotting functions designed to operate on the results of `apply.polygenic.score`.
 Display PGS density curves with `create.pgs.density.plot` and PGS percentile ranks with `create.pgs.rank.plot`.
 If you provided phenotype data in step 3, you can incorporate categorical data into the density plots and categorical and continuous phenotype data into the rank plots, and use `create.pgs.with.continuous.phenotype.plot` to make scatterplots of your PGS against any continuous phenotype data.

-For more step-by-step instructions, check out our vignettes.
+For more step-by-step instructions, check out our [vignettes](https://CRAN.R-project.org/package=ApplyPolygenicScore).

 ## Resources
+This package is hosted on CRAN.
+The manual of all functions and the User Guide vignette can be accessed on the [ApplyPolygenicScore CRAN page](https://CRAN.R-project.org/package=ApplyPolygenicScore).

-This package is in the process of being submitted to CRAN, where the manual and vignettes will be readily available.
-In the meantime, if you have installed the package from GitHub with `build_vignettes = TRUE`, you may view the vignette by running the following:
+If you have installed the package from GitHub with `build_vignettes = TRUE`, you may view the vignette by running the following:

 ```
 vignette('UserGuide', package = 'ApplyPolygenicScore')